E. Lilyan Spencer: Personal life and final years

 Spencer lived at 825 West Eugenia Street in Tallahassee in a home that has since been demolished.
 She married Jerry Lee Tinsley in Orlando, Florida on April 3, 1927, with the marriage ending in divorce in 1939.
 Though married to Tinsley, there is no indication that Spencer ever acknowledged the marriage publicly, with newspaper accounts referring to her during this time as "Miss" and only using her maiden name.

 For a time, Spencer lived in Jacksonville and Orlando.

 According to newspaper accounts, Spencer was hospitalized in 1956 for an undisclosed illness.
-She died on January 24, 1957 at the age of 50.
+She died on January 24, 1957, at the age of 50.
 Her funeral was held two days later and she was buried in Oakland Cemetery in an unmarked grave.

 Legacy and honors

 Spencer's 1937 national tennis championship win is mentioned in an exhibit of the International Tennis Hall of Fame entitled: "Breaking the Barriers: The ATA and Black Tennis Pioneers."
 The exhibit chronicles "the incredible story of the talented players who were not allowed to compete in major tennis tournaments because of their race."

 In 2025, renewed interest in Spencer's legacy led to her being announced as an inductee into the National Black Tennis Hall of Fame, as well as into the FAMU Sports Hall of Fame.
 Her biography states that she "was FAMU's greatest women's tennis player behind only Althea Gibson."

 On November 16, 1996, E. Lilyan Spencer was honored in the naming of the Speed–Spencer–Stephens Park by Tallahassee city officials.
 She was recognized along with civil rights activist Daniel B. Speed and community leader D. Edwina Stephens for their "unselfish community service."

 On January 24, 2025, 68 years after her death, Spencer's grave was marked with a headstone.
 The monument included a basketball, tennis racquet, and the Florida A&M University insignia.

 On March 4, 2025, Campbell Street in Tallahassee, where the Bond Elementary School is located, was officially designated as E. Lilyan Spencer Memorial Way by the Tallahassee City Commission and Florida A&M University.

 On April 5, 2025, an historical marker for Spencer was formally dedicated at the site of her former home, near the corner of Eugenia Street and FAMU Way.

+On March 9, 2026, the Florida House of Representatives adopted House Resolution 8105, which "Recognizes life & legacy of E. Lilyan Spencer on 120th anniversary of her birth."